Mission & values

 - Increase American Indian admissions and graduations in the undergraduate and graduate programs.

-- Participate in the Pathways into Health Initiative and bridge programs for recruiting American Indian students.
+- Participate in bridge programs for recruiting American Indian Students, including the development of grants.